kyma-project/kyma/docs/console/docs/06-02-clustermicrofrontend.md

 type: Custom Resource
 ---

 The `clustermicrofrontends.ui.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to extend the Kyma Console.
 It allows you to extend the Console for the entire Cluster.
-To get the up-to-date CRD and show the output in the `yaml` format, run this command:
+ClusterMicroFrontends get added to console automatically based on the yaml.
+In order to avoid naming colissions with the core system, the root node gets prefixed with `cmf-` in the URL.
+Additionally `navigationContext` and `viewGroup` [Node configuration](https://github.com/kyma-project/luigi/blob/master/docs/navigation-parameters-reference.md#node-parameters) options are set, to allow simple navigation.To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```
 kubectl get crd clustermicrofrontends.ui.kyma-project.io -o yaml